kovasb/session/README.md

 If git lets us code together, Session lets us compute together.

 More tangibly, it is a web-based clojure repl that stores the repl history in Datomic.
-We build up results step by step, and later can return to the session to reproduce, extend, or modify it.
+In the web UI, we compute things step by step, and later can return to the session to reproduce, extend, or modify it.

 Session makes it easier to compute new data, exchange computational work, and adapt prior work to new needs.